Raniac/neuroimaging_with_python/README.md

 ## How to use it?

 - Change the path in the instance of **Logger** class to output results;
+- Check the **datasets.py** for filename and label name or add new ones;
 - Change the **FILENAME** and the **self.X** attribute in the instance of **Data** class in **main.py** to use different datasets, or even concatenate ones;
 - Change the model class to instantiate to use different model.

+## Updates on 2019.01.24

+### What's new

+- A new datasets module for data and label manipulation.

 ## Updates on 2019.01.15